aukilabs/posemesh/core/compute-node/README.md

 `AUKI_P2P_RELAY_COUNT` is desired redundancy, not a quorum.
 One confirmed relay is enough for the facade to become ready when more were requested; missing or recovering siblings continue in the background.
-Each immutable reference snapshots its explicit direct routes plus the confirmed, dataset-limit-eligible relay routes available at that commit.
-A route confirmed later appears only in future references and does not rewrite an existing reference.
+Each immutable reference snapshots its explicit direct routes plus both the TCP and WSS circuit routes for every confirmed, dataset-limit-eligible provider available at that commit.
+Native Compute fetches prefer direct and TCP routes; the paired WSS route is published for browser-capable consumers.
+A provider confirmed later appears only in future references and does not rewrite an existing reference.

 Graceful Robot shutdown first stops new dataset registrations and waits for published references and active transfers to drain.
 It then awaits